Contributing¶

 Keep definitions sorted for readability and to minimize merge conflicts:

-Workflow jobs: Ordered by execution dependency (upstream jobs first), then alphabetically within the same dependency level.
+Workflow jobs: by execution dependency (upstream jobs first), then alphabetically within the same level.

-Python module-level constants and variables: Alphabetically, unless a logical grouping or dependency order applies.
+Python module-level constants: alphabetically, unless a logical or dependency order applies.
 Place hard-coded domain constants (like

-NOT_ON_PYPI_ADMONITION,SKIP_BRANCHES) at the top of the file, right after imports: they encode domain assertions and business rules, so surfacing them early shows readers the module’s assumptions up front.YAML configuration keys: Alphabetically within each mapping level.
+NOT_ON_PYPI_ADMONITION,SKIP_BRANCHES) at the top, right after imports: they encode domain assertions, so surfacing them early shows the module’s assumptions.YAML configuration keys: alphabetically within each mapping level.

-Documentation lists and tables: Alphabetically, unless a logical order (e.g., chronological in changelog) takes precedence.
+Documentation lists and tables: alphabetically, unless a logical order (like chronological in changelog) takes precedence.

 Named constants¶

-Do not inline named constants during refactors.
-If a constant has a name and a docstring, it exists for readability and grep-ability — preserve both.
-When moving code between modules, carry the constant with it rather than replacing it with a literal.
+Do not inline named constants during refactors: a named, documented constant exists for readability and grep-ability.
+When moving code between modules, carry the constant with it, don’t replace it with a literal.

 Single source of truth for defaults¶

-Every configurable default must be defined in exactly one place: the canonical config dataclass field default (in kdeldycke/repomatic, the Config dataclass in repomatic/config.py).
-All code needing that value derives it from the source (class-level default for static contexts, instance value at runtime) rather than repeating the literal: registry entries, CLI option fallbacks, function parameter defaults, module-level path constructions.
-When adding a default, grep for the literal value; if it appears elsewhere, point those occurrences at the canonical source.
-A duplicated literal is a sync failure waiting to happen.
+Every configurable default lives in exactly one place: the canonical config dataclass field default (the Config dataclass in repomatic/config.py).
+All code derives it from the source (class-level default for static contexts, instance value at runtime) rather than repeating the literal across registry entries, CLI option fallbacks, parameter defaults, or module-level paths.
+When adding a default, grep for the literal and point any other occurrence at the source.

 Release checklist (upstream maintainers)¶